 At the family level, we find the pull represented at the extreme by the state of enmeshment.
 Members of the family are "in each other's hair" all the time.
 Regular phone calls (or texting) occur to ensure constant contact and monitoring among family members.
 Everyone's behavior is interwoven with everyone else's behavior within the family.
 Once again, cultural factors often play a major role in encouraging (or even demanding) close family ties.
+At the level of neighborhood, we find pull represented in traditional American communities.
+Homes were built with indoor parlors and outdoor porches.
+Neighbors were invited into homes for conversations-the French word for speech is parlant(e).
+While walking down the street, neighbors were invited to sit on one's porch "for a spell."
+Informal conversations regarding what was happening in the community ensured.
+Neighborhood parks in suburban areas brought children (and attending parents) together for playful activities.
+In urban areas, local cathedrals and churches hosted a wide variety of neighborhood services - ranging from summer camps and potluck dinners to education and even health care.
+Gemeinschaft reigned supreme.

-At the societal level (Gemeinschaft), we find socio-petal forces which bring people together-based once again on a number of factors ranging from social norms to the configuration of buildings and the space between buildings (plazas, parks, commons, etc.) and the arrangement of classroom.
+At the societal level we find many forces that bring people together.
+They are based once again on a number of factors ranging from social norms to the configuration of buildings and the space between buildings (plazas, commons, etc.).
 Work-related relationships are also personal relationships.
-Business is conducted with an emphasis at first on

-"getting to know" one another and building shared trust.
+Business is conducted with an emphasis at first on "getting to know" one another and building shared trust.
 This in turn often means an exchange of gifts, several dinners together or even a long period of time in which personal information is shared.
 One does not just "leap into" business-related issues.